Tout savoir sur l'expérience

 The waterfalls will transport you and one of them, known as “Cascade le voile de la mariée”, has such an intriguing history.
 According to the legend, a young woman forced to get married by her father, escaped and fell into a precipice where her veil remained stuck.
 It is imagined that the father’s tears have kept on sliding on the veil since then.

 Your following stop is undoubtedly Hell Bourg.
-Cited as one of the most beautiful villages of France, Hell Bourg is thought to be one of Reunion Island’s treasures.
-After this memorable stop, back to Bras Panon for lunch.
+Cited as one of the most beautiful villages of France, Hell Bourg is thought to be one of Reunion Island’s little gem.
+On your way, stop by the typical creole-styled, Maison Folio.
+This 19th century bourgeois house is a beautiful nod to the art of living "dan'temps lontan".
+Then, head back to Bras Panon for a well-deserved lunch.

 Islandian tip: The “Canard à la Vanille" at “La ferme Auberge Eva Annibal” in a Bras-Panon is a must try to truly experience the variety of Reunionese cuisine.

-After feasting on the tropical cuisine of the island, you may visit places like la Maison Folio with its Creole style or “La coopérative de la vanille” to discover the thrilling history of vanilla in Reunion Island.
-Ending off your day near “Bassin la paix” or "Bassin la mer” is the perfect plan before going to the second accommodation of your Islandian experience.
+After feasting on the tropical cuisine of the island, we suggest “La coopérative de la vanille” to discover the fascinating history of vanilla in Reunion Island.
+Ending off your day near “Bassin la paix” or "Bassin la mer” is the perfect plan before reaching to the second accommodation of your Islandian experience.

-Cana Suc, a charming establishment found in Ste Rose, is perfectly located at the foot of the volcano in a luxuriant green setting.
-Have a restful night while enjoying the breath-taking panoramas offered by its Creole garden and the amazing cliffs of the island.
+La Pointe au Corail, a charming establishment found in Ste Rose, is perfectly located at the foot of the volcano in a luxuriant green setting.
+Take a dip in the pool while enjoying a breath-taking wide-angled view on the ocean.

-Early birds catch the worm, so wake up bright and early as you have a busy schedule ahead.
+Early birds catch the worm, so wake up bright and early to fully enjoy your day ahead.

-First stop; Saint Benoit!
-With lots of things to do, we suggest a stop by Sainte Anne Church, an astounding building with a truly baroque style.
-The place has been declared a protected monument since 1982.
+First stop; Sainte Anne Church, an astounding building with a typical baroque style.
+This place has been declared a protected monument since 1982.

-Next, will be the Saint Rose Church!
-Your date with the Reunionese history starts to get serious here.
-In 1977, a lava flow burned everything on its way but spared the building making it one of the most important monuments on the island.
-And here’s a fun fact: Fun fact: the church has been renamed Notre Dame des Laves since then.
+Next, will be the Saint Rose Church! , the latter being one of the absolute emblem of Reunionese history.
+In 1977, a lava flow burned everything on its way but spared this religious building making it one of the most important monuments on the island.
+The church has been renamed Notre Dame des Laves since then as a beautiful connotation to this rare phenomenon.

-Now, that you have wandered in the streets of Saint Benoit, it’s time to head towards the Wild South and discover amazing places like Saint Philippe and its “Jardin des parfums et des épices” or the Langevin Waterfall.
+Now, that you have wandered in the streets of Saint Benoit, it’s time to head towards the Wild South and discover wonderful places like Saint Philippe, its “Jardin des parfums et des épices” or the Langevin Waterfall.

-Islandian tip: To continue your culinary journey, we suggest the “La marmite du pêcheur”, a restaurant which serves your meal in authentic creole dishes, banana leaves.
+To satisfy your taste buds, we suggest the “La marmite du pêcheur”, a restaurant that serves your meal in authentic creole dishes in the most original setting, namely on, banana leaves.

 In the evening, check-in at La plantation Côté Sud in St Joseph or La Bulle Verte in Mont Vert.
 Whichever you choose, both will offer you the best service and a perfect setting for you to have either fun or rest.